WhatTheDickens/engl340/mod-7/outcomes.md

 ### Friday, March 7

-- ???

-## Monday, March 10

 ### Before class

 - Read [HTML Basics]({{ site.url}}/mod-7/html-basics), [CSS Basics]({{ site.url}}/mod-7/css-basics), and [CSS Syntax]({{ site.url}}/mod-7/css-syntax).

+### In class

+- We'll play with HTML and CSS.

+## Monday, March 10

 - Read *Broad Band*, 153-174.

 ### In class

-- We'll discuss *Broad Band* and play with HTML and CSS.
+- We'll discuss *Broad Band* and continue to play with HTML and CSS.

 - ***Class work:*** *In your folder for 3-6, share your journal file for the day with notes on HTML and CSS.*